 - Describe a day in the life of an immigrant worker at the tunnel.

 The park partnered with Allegany County Public Schools to develop this field trip along with pre- and post-visit activities for your classroom.
 Completing the classroom activities will enhance student learning.
-The lessons include watching a short video about the tunnel (link below).

 Field Trip Itinerary